Blockchain Collaboration Across the UN

 What is The Atrium?

 The Atrium is comprised of two components; a storefront to share blockchain applications, and the underlying infrastructure to test those applications.
-The Atrium will enable members to share their easily launch blockchain applications, to vote on decisions as a community, and to receive badges that will unlock varying permissions within the platform.
+The Atrium will enable members to share and easily launch blockchain applications, to vote on decisions as a community, and to receive badges that will unlock varying permissions within the platform.

 At a high level, the project looks to reduce the friction related to innovating and increase collaboration between UN agencies.
 As a permissioned private blockchain, accompanied by a distributed application (dApp) store, UN Agencies are able to easily share intellectual property (IP), and test applications in a secure environment.